-And the dude never complains!!
+And the dude never complained!!

-Inspired by Mike's journey through cancer treatment, teamOry was created.
+Inspired by Mike's journey through cancer treatment, TeamOry was created.

 I kept training and by the end of June my body started to breakdown.
 Right knee IT band tendinitis, right Achilles tendinitis, severe neck pain when biking to go along with all the general aches that come along with training.
 My motivation was waning, my body hurt and damn I was tired.

 About the same time that I was ready to stop the madness and drop out of training Mike was re-diagnosed in June of 2015.
 I had always wondered what I could do to help a lifelong friend battle the beast of cancer.
 And I have always felt a little lost and helpless.
 I spend a lot of time praying but always felt I could do more.
 And then I saw a possible opportunity....
 I'd help raise money for Mike and all the hidden costs of a cancer diagnosis.
 All while getting the motivation to complete an Ironman- Help Me Help You.
 So, with a lot of convincing (Mike is a proud and stubborn man) TeamOry was created!!

 After a lot of prayer, physical therapy (dry needling sucks) and newfound motivation....
 All of my aches and pains resolved.
 I was back on track with my training program to compete in the Ironman Maryland Race on October 3, 2015.
 Then entered Hurricane Joaquin.... projected to hit, not the ever-alert Gulf coast area but, the east coast exactly where we were heading for the race.
 Hearing of the official race cancelation brought obvious disappointment but understanding and prayers for those who were in the path of the storm.